zjhken/interview-todo-list-app-and-keepie/README.md

 Simple download the binary in the Github release.
 I've compile the x64 GNU Linux binary for you.
-Run the binary in your local in a Linux environment `./interview-keepie`
+Run the binary in your local in a Linux environment `./interview-keepie` if there is error, you may need to install openssl dependency first `sudo apt install libssl-dev pkg-config -y`

 # Can I use it without downloading the binary?
 Yes.
 I've deployed this app to a server with public IP.